vzhang90/Election_Analysis/README.md

 ## Challenge Overview
 Tom and Seth require help analyzing election audit results to the election commission.
+Utilizing Python scripts, the objective is to extract the election results from a csv file to print to a command line and to save to a text file.

 ## Challenge Summary
+Working from the `election_results.csv` file, use conditional & non-conditional statements with membership and logical operators to find the requested results.
+These results will be printed to the command line and subsequently saved in the text `election_results.txt` file.